bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 ## 1.6 Purpose

-The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving [the Major Mines Office (MMO)](https://mines.nrs.gov.bc.ca/authorizations) with the open global community.
-The purpose of the rules is to enable all actors to understand agreed-upon standards, terminology, and processes that allow the community to interact with the MMO in a trusted manner.
+The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving [the B.C.
+Major Mines Office (MMO)](https://mines.nrs.gov.bc.ca/authorizations) with the open global community.
+This description enables participants to understand agreed-upon standards, terminology, and processes that allow the community to interact with the MMO in a trusted manner.

 ## 1.7 Scope